kaushik88/kaushik88.github.io/_posts/2017-01-17-honesty-is-freedom.md

 We all have been in situations where we *chose* to lie and in some of those situations we might have even felt that it was the right thing to do.
 While I do agree that there are situations where the benefits of lying outweighs those telling the truth but they're far fewer than we think.
 This blog post is about two common justifications we give ourselves when we lie -

-**Just this one time** - And it is always just this one time.
+**Just this one time**

+<tab>And it is always just this one time.</tab>

 Consider a scenario where your manager comes and asks if you know JavaScript (a programming language).
 In order to impress your manager, you lie and you get the project.
 After a week, you still haven't completed the task and hence you blame it on another colleague, say David, saying that David didn't get you the Photoshop design for you to do the website.
 This goes on and on and you've lost your credibility to both your manager and David.

 > The more honest one is, the easier it is to continue being honest, just as the more lies one has told, the more necessary it is to lie again.

-A final note on lying - As you've got to keep track what you've said to whom, it takes a toll on you mentally and sometimes you don't even notice it.
+A final note on lying - as you've got to keep track what you've said to whom, it takes a toll on you mentally.

 **I'm not lying, just hiding the truth** - This one is really tricky - they're harder to detect and even harder to confront.
 As a result, I feel they're even more common and harmful than actual lying.